Consumer Catch-up: Adobe tracking you online, Valpak mailing out $100 checks

 The changes come as Alaska Airlines continues its acquisition of Virgin America.

-An Alaska spokeswoman tells USA Today the airline added 34 new routes to California since December 2016, and is now discontinuing only four of those.
-The spokeswoman also says the changes are to optimize flights for the company.
+An Alaska spokesperson tells 7 On Your Side the airline added 34 new routes to California since December 2016, and is now discontinuing only four of those due to low performance.
+The spokesperson also said since the merger, Bay Area travelers have more options to fly and increased utility with Alaska Airlines.

 Valpak mailing out $100 checks